MinaProtocol/mina/rfcs/0005-issue-labels.md

     take someone already familiar with the codebase less than around half an hour to implement it.
   - `regression`: this issue was previously already fixed.
+  - `mentored`: this issue has someone who can mentor contributors through fixing it
   - `duplicate`

-- "Priority".
+- `priority-`.
 How urgent it is to fix the issue.

   - `low`
   - `high`
   - `critical`

-- "Status".
+- `status-`.
 This indicates something about the current status of the issue.

   - `needs-repro`: needs to be reproduced
   - `cannot-repro`: reproduction attempts failed